 How Dr. Brite Uses Activated Charcoal Carefully to Brighten Your Smile

-The activated charcoal used in Dr. Brite’s toothpaste and mouthwashes actually comes from coconut shells and is a greyish white color instead of black.
+The activated charcoal used in Dr. Brite’s toothpaste and mouthwashes actually comes from coconut shells and is a grayish white color instead of black.

 The way this activated charcoal is extracted involves scraping off only the white ash rather than dark ash.
 This process means you’re getting all of the benefits of activated charcoal without the risk of tattooing your gums or damaging your tooth enamel.